amyheather/stars_interview/_sources/content/reproducibility.md

 * Importing and cleaning the data
 * A method for baseline heart rate
 * A method for baseline heart rate, accelerations and decelerations

+(No pretty pictures to share for this!)

+**Comments:**
+* Required alot of attention to detail - particularly as translating between languages
+* Again, exploratory work that helped provide us with a few examples, which are methods you could use to convert the time series data into a single parameter that could easily add to a model